-Upon completion of all formal course work, typically at the end of the second year, students will take a written qualifying exam to demonstrate their ability to synthesize and apply concepts from those courses.
-The exam will be evaluated on a pass/fail basis; students who don't pass the exam at the first administration will be given time to prepare to sit for the exam one additional time.
-Once the qualifying exam is successfully completed, students will be admitted to candidacy for the doctoral degree.
+Upon completion of all formal course work, typically at the end of the second year, students take a written qualifying exam to demonstrate their ability to synthesize and apply concepts from those courses.
+The exam is evaluated on a pass/fail basis; students who don't pass the exam at the first administration are given time to prepare to sit for the exam one additional time.
+Once the qualifying exam is successfully completed, students are admitted to candidacy for the doctoral degree.